Comparing Personal Loans vs Business Loans

 What Is a Personal Loan?

 A personal loan is a source of financing that a borrower typically can use for just about anything.
-(Although you may need to get approval from your lender if you plan to use the money directly for your business.)
+(That said, you may need to get approval from your lender if you plan to use the money directly for your business.
+This is not always possible.)

 How Personal Loans Work